wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 * Reduce risk of breach from better guardrails (using Sentinel & OPA)
 * Compliance with regulatory demands (central source of truth, immutable, automated processes)
 <br /><br />

-### Addressing Complexities

-   The <strong>distributed</strong> nature of microservices require Enterprise teams to address several concerns:

-   * <strong>"Ephemeral" infrastructure</strong> means IP addresses are dynamic (and toil to assign IP addresses to each service)

-   * Each service should not communicate with any other service (complicated communication rules)

-   * To distribute load among individual servers, load balancers (such as F5) used are a single point of failure.
-They work based on IP addresses.

-      - Consul can replace legacy Load Balancers.
-QUESTION: Use round-robin? least-connections?

-      - <a target="_blank" href="https://www.youtube.com/watch?v=AqgEXwzexn8&list=PL81sUbsFNc5ZfswcAV3KS0WFQmAYULkbq&index=6" title="Mar 31, 2021">VIDEO: "Zero Trust Security for Legacy Apps with Service Mesh"</a>

-   * Complex mechanisms to <strong>secure perimeter yet communicate with outside systems</strong> (legecy and payment systems) are problematic

-   * Whole-application <strong>(end-to-end) testing</strong> requires multi-team collaboration (time consuming and expensive)

-   * Manual & complex processes in application delivery